Funding Opportunities

 Friends of University Archives

+University Archives supports the maintenance of the University’s records by coordinating its records management program.
+University Archives disseminates information about UBC’s development and proud history to interested individuals at the University and beyond.
 This fund supports the ongoing digitization of photographs, paper documents and audio recordings.
 Projects supported include the development of an oral history program, periodic displays and the purchase of expensive, specialized equipment.

 Top

-Friends of the Woodward Library
+Friends of Woodward Library Fund

 Top